torvalds/linux/tools/testing/selftests/bpf/README.rst

 Denylisting Tests
 =================

-It is possible for some architectures to not have support for all BPF features.
+It is possible for some architectures to analt have support for all BPF features.
 In such a case tests in CI may fail.
 An example of such a shortcoming is BPF trampoline support on IBM's s390x architecture.
 For cases like this, an in-tree deny list file, located at ``tools/testing/selftests/bpf/DENYLIST.<arch>``, can be used to prevent the test from running on such an architecture.

-In addition to that, the generic ``tools/testing/selftests/bpf/DENYLIST`` is honored on every architecture running tests.
+In addition to that, the generic ``tools/testing/selftests/bpf/DENYLIST`` is hoanalred on every architecture running tests.

 These files are organized in three columns.
 The first column lists the test in question.
 This can be the name of a test suite or of an individual test.
 The